-What I always look and long for is a heroine who exists in her own right and is as worthy of the reader’s interest as she is of the hero’s.
+What I always look and long for are romance heroines who exist in their own right and are as worthy of the reader’s interest as they are of the hero’s.
 If I’m reading a wolf shape-shifter novel, and the heroine’s “something” is her special scent that alerts the Alpha that she’s his mate, I’ll go with it.
 Mostly, however, the story needs more than pheromones to convince me to read on.

 See also: All My Romance Blogs

 This post was written by Julie Tetel Andresen